 Open a Panamanian bank account.
 While not required, having a local bank account simplifies the transaction and ongoing utility payments.
 Most banks accept foreign account holders with a passport, reference letters, and proof of income.

 Consider a Panamanian corporation (S.A.).
 Holding property in an S.A. can simplify future resale (you sell the corporation, not the property, avoiding transfer tax) and offers liability protection.
-Your attorney can advise whether this makes sense for your situation.
+Critical warning: always verify that the shares of the corporation are registered in your name, not the attorney's name.
+There have been cases of unscrupulous lawyers registering the shares in their own name and effectively taking ownership of the property.
+Work only with trusted, recommended attorneys and independently verify all corporate documentation.
+Your agent can advise whether an S.A. makes sense for your situation and connect you with trusted legal counsel.

 Ready to Start Your Property Search?